mdda/mdda.github.io/_posts/AI/2021-02-18-presentation-at-tensorflow.md

 Sam Witteveen and I started the TensorFlow and Deep Learning Singapore group on MeetUp in February 2017, and [the thirtieth MeetUp](https://www.meetup.com/TensorFlow-and-Deep-Learning-Singapore/events/276147395/) was the first one that we've done online in the post-COVID new world.
-It was hosted by Google's DevSpace Singapore, using StreamYard, and was our contribution to the Google global initiative "TensorFlow Everywhere".
+It was hosted as a live YouTube event by Google's DevSpace Singapore using StreamYard, and was our contribution to the Google global initiative "TensorFlow Everywhere".
+If you'd like to watch it, it's still available on YouTube (use the link of the MeetUp page).

 <!--
 !-->